Nascot Wood Rules & Guidelines 2020

 Bearings & Suspension: Ball race bearings are allowed only in Sports/GT or Classic Sports classes.
 No magnetic suspension kits.

 Marshalling / Etiquette: When not racing, you are obliged to marshal a section of track.
 Please be aware that you are responsible for getting cars on as quickly as possible in the event of a de-slot or crash, so ATTENTION NEEDS TO BE MAINTAINED ON THAT CORNER.
 Normal procedure is to replace the offending car in an accident LAST.
 The calling of “straight” is only really necessary on three sections of the track – the main straight and the areas on top of and under the bridge.
 It is NOT acceptable to call “straight” simply because your car has come off and you feel the marshal is taking too long to replace your car.
 Drivers should not call “straight” under any circumstances unless they de-slot in the three hard-to-reach sections described, in order to avoid damage to yours and other people’s cars.
 Obviously there are some weeks when we don’t have enough marshals – unmanned corners can also be seen as an area where straight can be called.
-As a rule of thumb, if you are a marshal and you are trying to deal with three or more cars, then a “straight” may be called IF you feel you cannot cope.
 It has been decided that drivers calling “straight” unnecessarily will receive a 5 sec penalty at the end of the race.
 When cars finish a race, they should NOT be left in the middle of turn one after they have coasted to a halt.
 This obstructs cars that are still racing and can cause an unnecessary obstacle for other competing drivers.
 If you are marshalling turn one, please remove cars that have finished to a safe place off the track.
 (Drivers – it would make more sense if you made your car stop BEFORE the first corner after your race has finished).
 Once you have finished your heat, remain at the drivers’ position until the last driver has also finished.